raghur/easyblogger/README.md

 then open a `cmd` window and navigate to  `<python install folder>\Scripts` and run `python easyblogger --blogid <yourblogid> get`

+All set!

+That's it - you're all set!

 You will need to repeat the OAuth2 authorization process if you ever change the blog, or revoke permissions or if the auth token expires.

-That's it - you're all set!

 ## Usage